Flaxseed Oil, Virgin, Organic

 Growing Practices : Organically farmed.
 Plants are tested after harvest for purity.

-Characteristics : Flaxseed oil is light brown in color with medium viscosity and has a strong nutty odor.
+Characteristics : Flaxseed oil is light brown in color with medium viscosity and has a strong characteristic odor.

 Properties : Antioxidant, antiseptic; anti-inflammatory, cicatrizant, emollient, laxative, lubricant, regenerative.